PaulShpilsher/concurrent-go/README.md

 ## Implementation

-There are two flavors of concurrent runners are imlemented.
+There are two flavors of concurrent runners are implemented.
 One that uses semaphore synchronization primitive and the other uses channels.

 Both have common functionality described by the interface: